A stroll down the high street of our youth

 As it was known back then.
 Remember when self-service arrived on the high street?
 Suddenly it was everywhere - Liptons, Fine Fare, International Stores.
 But pick’n’ mix and records from Woolies were the only self-service that really mattered to us.

-Every town had its own and the bigger the town, the bigger the store.
+Every town had its own independent and often family-founded department store - and the bigger the town, the bigger the store.
 Some were very grand with escalators and ornately decorated halls.
 Some even had a pet department!
 Lewis’s was famous for its Christmas grotto.

 6. John Collier